PDIS/transcript/2023-06-28-Interview-with-Yedioth-Ahronoth.md

 > (laughter)

 ### Interviewer:
-We need also a picture with Anna, by the way, I forgot to tell you… We have also, it's okay, we have a picture.
+We need also a picture with Abby, by the way, I forgot to tell you… We have also, it's okay, we have a picture.

 ### Audrey Tang:
 Suddenly it's about you.
 Would you like to be part of it?